criminalking/criminalking.github.io/about.md

 ### Special Experience

 I have learned German for 6 years in my middle school and past the DSD C1 examination.
 At the first year in the high school, I spent one term in Goettingen, Germany as an exchange student(Austauschschueler).
-That was a very happy and easy time.
+That was a very amazing time.
 I met a lot of interesting people and I love Germany kids very much! <br>
 Below is the beautiful wall of my exchange Germany high school.

 <img src="{{ site.baseurl }}/images/about1_3.jpeg" alt="Constructocat by https://github.com/jasoncostello" style="width: 400px;"/>